-Girl Scouts who choose Haiti for Thinking Day may realize that even after five years of help from the outside world, Haiti is still suffering and is actually the most impoverished country in the western hemisphere.
+Girl Scouts who choose Haiti for Thinking Day may realize that even after years of help from the outside world, Haiti is still suffering and is actually the most impoverished country in the western hemisphere.
 But, girls will also learn that Haiti’s Creole culture includes a rich mixture of African, French and Spanish and influences.
 A Thinking Day booth should celebrate the Haitians who survived the earthquake and the centuries before.

 Thinking Day decorations and costumes, for Haiti should reflect the brilliant colors and tropical climate.
 Food at your event should include native fruits from the lush landscape.
 Girls could base Haitian SWAPs or crafts on the jungle animals which include several species of bats, snakes, frogs, birds and insects.
 Or, inspiration may come from the palm trees and ocean waters.
 Fishing drives the coastal economy and there are a wide variety of dolphins swimming off the shore of this small country.

 Appropriate ideas for SWAPs could include miniature straw hats and fishing poles.
 Other SWAP ideas include our Haitian Pony Bead Flag Pin Kit and “Have a Heart” Mardi Gras Pin.